Xetera/notes/docs/american_gov/chapter4.md

 | **Min.
 Residency**       | 1 year      | 18 months     |
 | **Speaker of the House** | ✅          |  ❌           |

-Senate apprives of treatues and presidential appointments.
+Senate approves of treaties and presidential appointments.

 Each senator is more powerful than a representative.